Smruthi3/END2/Session5-Assignment/README.md

 ### Data Overview

-Data from the StanfordSentimentAnalysis Dataset is considered to build the LSTM Model
+StanfordSentimentAnalysis Dataset is considered to build the LSTM Model

-Based on Readme file given by StandordSentiment Treebank, the following way sentence and sentiment label are mapped
+Based on Readme	 file given by StandordSentiment Treebank, following way sentence and sentiment labels are mapped

 	1. datasetSentences.txt contains sentence and corresponding index
 	2. datasetSplit contains the sentence index and splitset label.
 Splitset labels 1,2,3 corresponds to tarin, test and dev respectively